Opinion and News Analysis

 Other trends are interesting.
 Notably, single-district programs have grown the

-fastest this past year—with consortia programs greatly expanding as well.
+fastest in 2011—with consortia programs greatly expanding as well.
 (Implementation

 of the Common Core standards will likely spur states to adopt this consortium